 They also give safety tips.
-Rangers still are concerned about fire danger created by acres of dead stumps from blow-downs.
+Rangers often are concerned about fire danger created by dead stumps from blow-downs.

 January is the time to reserve a permit if you’re on your own and want to use one of the more popular entry points — that is, one near the shortest and easiest portages that lead to the largest variety of lakes.

 But if you can’t plan that far ahead, don’t worry.
 We didn’t get our permit until two weeks before we left in August, and we ended up with a secluded campsite on a beautiful lake.
 And outfitters always have plenty of permits for their customers.

 The important thing is to go out and get your feet wet.

 Trip Tips: Boundary Waters Canoe Area Wilderness